Intercom alternative: Why is Dashly a good choice?

 - Build funnels to find out the bottlenecks in a user’s or customer’s journey.
 Take a look at the conversion rate between each step, and find out what you can do to make things smoother.

 Last but not least: pricing.
-Again, there are only two plans: all-in-one and forever free.
+Again, there are two basic plans: Business chat and Automation.
+They start from $39 and include features for different needs.

 If you still have any doubts, just start a free trial.
 In seven days, the Dashly team will show you all the benefits of the service and you won’t want to use anything else.